JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.aussie/docs.md

 ![Utafiti](theme_devices.jpg)

-Utafiti is a child theme of the Buildr template.
-This means it uses the Build.r template and applies Utafiti specific style via Buildr's built in child theme functionality.
+Aussie is a child theme of the Buildr template.
+This means it uses the Build.r template and applies Aussie specific style via Buildr's built in child theme functionality.

 ## A note about child themes
 The files for child themes are located in the templates/buildr/child folder and are selected in the template admin design side panel.
 You can read a full explanation of child theming in Build.r <a href="../style/using-child-themes">here</a>.